Last Updated

 - This letter is direct proof of Florida’s rollback of condo oversight — narrowing DBPR’s powers right as owners were reporting serious maintenance and construction issues.

-- Confirms that even when complaints were well-documented, DBPR shifted responsibility back onto owners, leaving enforcement gaps that persist today.
+- Confirms that even when complaints were well-documented, DBPR appears to have shifted responsibility back onto owners, appearing to leave enforcement gaps that persist today.

-- Demonstrates the state’s reliance on “education” and voluntary compliance, rather than investigation and enforcement, creating the oversight vacuum that enabled Omega Villas’ misconduct to escalate unchecked.
+- Demonstrates the state’s reliance on “education” and voluntary compliance, rather than investigation and enforcement, appearing to create the oversight vacuum that in my firm opinion enabled Omega Villas’ misconduct to escalate unchecked.

 Attachment: Vanessa Starling DBPR Letter, Oct 30, 2008 (PDF)- Link